h-tendy/datagroom-gateway/README.md

 1. Right-click menu for useful tools.

+1. Per-column editable controls.
+Also allows you to hide some columns.
+Set a few formatting attribute on a per column basis.

 1. Edit-log for every single edit by any user.
 No danger of losing data.

+1. Hook it up to your company's active-directory for user authentication.
+Or use a single guest user account to start.

+## Uses

+1. For quick bug lists, scrum todo lists, personal lists, code notes etc.

+1. Light enough for personal use on a single computer.

+1. Any table-like data that can be shared/edited.

 ## Screenshots